DAVID B. MACFARLANE UVIMCO Board Chairman

 A. MACDONALD CAPUTO

-Advisory Director at Morgan Stanley (in New York City).
-Mac Caputo currently serves as a member of the Board of Visitors, the Capital Campaign Executive Committee, the Business Advisory Council of the Law School, the Basketball Arena Executive Committee, the Jefferson Scholars Foundation National Advisory Board and has previously served on various other University boards and committees.
-Mac has been with Morgan Stanley in New York City for 35 years where he has had senior management responsibility for several of the Firm's large businesses and now serves as an Advisory Director.
-Mac has served on boards of various Morgan Stanley affiliates, The Episcopal School of New York, Pace University, was Chairman of the Brunswick School Board of Trustees in Greenwich, Connecticut and is a member of the Board of Trustees at Union Settlement in New York.
+Senior Advisor at Morgan Stanley (in New York City).
+Mac Caputo currently serves or has served as a member of the Board of Visitors, Chairman of the Board of Managers, the Capital Campaign Executive Committee, the Business Advisory Council of the Law School, the Jefferson Scholars Foundation National Advisory Board and has previously served on numerous other University boards and committees.
+Mac has been with Morgan Stanley in New York City for 40 years where he has had senior management responsibility for several of the Firm's large businesses and now serves as a Senior Advisor.
+Mac has served on boards of various Morgan Stanley affiliates, The Episcopal School of New York, Pace University, was Chairman of the Brunswick School Board of Trustees in Greenwich, Connecticut and a member of the Board of Trustees at Union Settlement in New York.

 Mac is a 1963 graduate of the College where he was involved in numerous undergraduate activities and is also a 1966 graduate of the Law School.
 He and his wife, Ellen, live in Greenwich, Connecticut and have two sons: Mac (UVA 2002 College, UVA 2003 masters degree, UVA 2009 Law School) and Scott (UVA 2005 College).